shoui520/shoui520.github.io/docs/readingtips.md

 #### **Q:** No subvocalization = no comprehension?

-In my experience, when the words/sentences you are choosing not to subvocalize are not that familiar to you (i.e., you cannot understand them just by glancing at them), An example that experienced readers should understand without reading it word for word is なければならない) then you will end up not understanding what it is actually saying.
+In my experience, when the words/sentences you are choosing not to subvocalize are not that familiar to you (i.e., you cannot understand them just by glancing at them.)
+(An example that experienced readers should understand without reading it word for word is なければならない) then you will end up not understanding what it is actually saying.

 Subvocalizing is a useful reading technique, and most people do it; if you read a lot, your subvocalization will just get faster.